Golden Gate Assembly¶

 Extra features¶

-- If you are using a MoClo kit, you can speed up the process by using the existing templates or create your own (see Templates).
+- If you are using a MoClo kit / following a Golden Gate syntax, you can speed up the desing process by using the Assembler.

 - If you want to design primers for the Golden Gate Assembly (see Primer design).